MoizArif/dl-serverless/README.md

 ```
 Press Enter to choose default Ansible option or Reply with either Ansible or Kubernetes to specify a choice.

+### Orchestration with Ansible

-Next, a window for CouchDB configuration will appear with requirements to provide the following information:
+During the installation process, a window for CouchDB configuration will appear with requirements to provide the following information:
 ```
 General type of CouchDB configuration: (Standalone / clustered/ none)
 ```